Graffersid Blogs

-In simpler terms, BDD (Behavior Driven Development) is a software development process to ease up communication and fill the gap between technical people and business people.
+In simpler terms, BDD (Behavior Driven Development) is a software development process to ease communication and fill the gap between technical people and business people.
 Supported by Cucumber, the BDD fills communication gaps by encouraging mixed collaborations in different roles to offer a shared understanding of the problem, working in small and fast iterations to improve the flow of value and producing system documentation that is auto-corrected by the system’s behavior.

 The Communication Gap In Digital Projects